tom-seddon/b2/doc/BeebLink.md

 releases.

 To use BeebLink with b2, add the `--http` option when running the server, so that it listens for connections from b2.
-Then create a new config in b2 with the `BeebLink` box ticked and the BeebLink ROM loaded.
-Then restart with the new config.
+Run b2 on the same system, create a new config in b2 with the `BeebLink` box ticked and the BeebLink ROM loaded, then use `File` > `Change configuration` to select the new config.
+You should get the `BeebLink - OK` banner.

 Notes: